India’s E-Waste Rules 2022: A Step Towards Circular Economy

 Advantages of Recycling E-Waste

-Effective recycling e waste management comes with numerous benefits for the environment, economy, and public health.
-Some of the advantages of recycling e waste include:
+Recycling e waste management has numerous benefits to the environment, economy, and public health.
+Some of the environmental and economic benefits of recycling e waste include:

 • Environmental Benefits: